LetterWise: Chinese LetterWise

-The Chinese LetterWise is can be loosely described a two-level version of alphabetic LetterWise.
+The Chinese LetterWise can be loosely described as a two-level version of alphabetic LetterWise.
 A phonetic character (e.g. Pinyin or Bopomofo) is entered on the first level which is converted automatically to Hanzi ready for the second level (Next Hanzi) key.
 As of May 2019 the Eatoni website showed three related cordless or answerphone physical devices from the same manufacture having adopted the technology.